HK Express: Current livery

+In 2023, as part of a complete rebranding, a new livery was introduced.
+The image of the iconic HK skyline was removed and replaced by a stylized “e” on the tail.
+That same “e” logo will also be applied to the winglets, as well as the bottom of the aircraft.

 Loyalty programme

 On 14 April 2016, Hong Kong Express launched a loyalty programme named "Reward-U".
 Flights and gifts can be redeemed on the official website.
 The programme is free to join, only individuals two years old or above can join the programme.
 Each eligible Hong Kong Dollar spend earns ten points, but U-Biz passengers can earn 20 points per dollar spent.
-At most five members can form a reward-U crew to consolidate the points.
+At most, five members can form a reward-U crew to consolidate the points.
 Reward-U officially ceased its operations on 31 December 2019, merging with AsiaMiles.

 Controversies

 Sudden flight cancellation

 On 29 September 2017, HK Express suddenly cancelled 18 flights to Osaka, Nagoya and Incheon on 1 and 8 October without any notice.
 Because the flights cancelled covered the National Day of China and Mid-Autumn Festival holidays, 2,070 passengers were affected.
 HK Express felt extremely sorry for the inconvenience caused, and proposed a series of alternative solutions for the affected passengers, like travelling on another airline, changing travel dates, changing destination and a full refund.
 The Civil Aviation Department was unsatisfied by the behaviour of HK Express, and required the airline to submit a detailed report regarding the causes, short-term and long-term solutions to the incidents.